Updated 16/09/2024

 Poison ivy treatment for dogs

 If you know or think your dog has come into contact with poison ivy, even if you’re sure they haven’t had an allergic reaction, you’re always best taking them to their vet.
-While they may appear to have a painful rash which could be treated at home, delayed reactions can occur a few hours after poison ivy contact.
-If they’ve accidentally eaten some, this will also need to be looked at so contact your veterinarian.
+While they may appear to have a painful rash which could be treated at home, delayed reactions can occur a few hours after poison ivy contact and the rash will improve faster with treatment from the vet.
+If they’ve accidentally eaten some, this will also need to be looked at and treated so contact your veterinarian.

 If you need to pick up or touch your dog, make sure you’re wearing gloves to make sure none of that nasty urushiol oil touches you.
-Similarly, be sure to wash your clothes, your dog’s bedding, and any other fabrics they may have had contact with after the poison ivy incident.
+Similarly, be sure to wash your clothes, your dog’s bedding, and any other fabrics they may have had contact with after the poison ivy incident to avoid further problems.

-Urushiol-free, your vet will prescribe your pup some topical medicine (steroid cream) and potentially some antibiotics to stop any infections from developing.
-If your dog is having an allergic reaction, they’ll need a shot of antihistamines to stop the reaction.
+Urushiol-free, your vet will prescribe your pup some topical medicine (often steroid cream) to improve the symptoms, and potentially some antibiotics to stop any infections from developing.
+If your dog is having an allergic reaction, they’ll need a shot of antihistamines to stop the reaction, or in severe cases of anaphylaxis more intensive treatment and hospitalization.

 How to prevent dogs and poison ivy contact